resulumit/representations/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Resul Umit

 # Username (this should match the folder name)
 authors:
-- admin
+- umit

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Professor of Artificial Intelligence